-On Apri 21st the American Lung Association released “State of the Air”, a report covering the 2016-2018 research on the ozone quality.
+On Apri 21st the American Lung Association released “State of the Air”, a statement reporting the 2016-2018 research on the ozone quality.

-Bangor, ME, Burlington-South Burlington, VT, Urban Honolulu, HI, and Wilmington, NC were named the cleanest cities of the U.S., with zero-high ozone or high particle pollution days.
+Bangor, ME, Burlington-South Burlington, VT, Urban Honolulu, HI, and Wilmington, NC are currently the cleanest areas in the U.S., with zero-high ozone or high particle pollution.

-Still, more than 41.9 percent of people in the country live in areas with bad air quality.
+Still, more than 41.9 percent of people in the country live in areas with poor air conditions.

-The 161 pages of the report list statistics for the spikes in pollution and dives into the causes — and climate change seems to be the main one.
-The American Lung Association urged the U.S. Congress to take action by leaving the Clean Air Act and the Climate Change Health Protection and Promotion Act fully in place.
+The 161 pages of the article present statistics showing the pollution surges, as well as what keeps causing it.
+Climate change seems to be the central cause.
+The American Lung Association urged Congress to act as soon as possible and to leave the Clean Air Act, as well as the Climate Change Health Protection and Promotion Act fully untouched.